The most recent version of the Tuesday is always available online at: http://www.luther.edu/tuesday/

 Monthly admissions update

 Disability Services online testing form available

 Faculty now have access to the new Disability Services online testing form.
-Please complete this form when you have a student who is activated in Disability Services and needs to take their exam in the Student Academic Support Center.
+Please complete this form when you have a student who is activated in Disability Services and needs to take their exam in the Center for Academic Enrichment.